0xSickb0y/SearchParty/README.md

     python SearchParty.py --data-type cpf,rg

 This command will specify the data types to search for during the scan.
-Only data matching the specified types (e.g., CPF and RG numbers) will be extracted and categorized.
+Only data matching the specified types (e.g., CPF and RG numbers) will be mapped.
 (This option currently works only for the regular expressions)

 The filters must be separated by commas and should not have any spaces in between.